 $ sudo ua enable esm-infra

-apt update.
-If you have cron jobs set to install updates, or other unattended upgrades configured, be aware that this will likely result in a number of package updates after ESM is enabled.
+apt upgrade.
+If you have cron jobs set to install updates, or other unattended upgrades configured, be aware that this will likely result in a number of package updates with the ESM content.

 $ sudo apt upgrade

 - kernel version 4.4 or above (16.04+ delivered via the HWE Kernel https://wiki.ubuntu.com/Kernel/LTSEnablementStack)

 - The ESM repo enabled and up-to-date specifically packages like snapd.

 You should see output like the following, indicating that the Livepatch snap package has been installed.

 One moment, checking your subscription first Installing snapd Updating package lists Installing canonical-livepatch snap Canonical livepatch enabled.